samsonajulor/drones-api/DOC_Procedure.md

 1. the name should only allow letters, numbers, - and \_.
 2. code should only allow uppercase letters, underscore and numbers.

+- **create an audit entity for logging the state, battery etc of a drone**

 - create the following services:

 1. adding a new drone to existing drones.
 2. adding medication items to a drone.
 The maximum weight is 500grams
 3. get medication items for a drone.
 It should take in the drone id/serialNumber.
 4. get available drones.
+5. audit service that checks the drones every 24hours and saves the log into the database.

 # todo list